Meduna: Historical mentions: Prague

 In 1604, a certain Jakub Meduna from Borová, on the Polná-Přibyslav estate owned by Rudolf Žejdlic of Šenfeld (Seydlitz von Schönfeld), located some 30 km south of the Seč estate, was enrolled at Prague's Charles University.
 In 1611, he is listed as a resident of Prague.

 On 21 May 1643, the tailor Jan Duchoslav Karafilát bequeathed his house on Kaprova street Nr.
 42 (corner of Žatecká street, on the right hand side) in Prague to his wife Kateřina Barbora.
 After his passing, on 17 September 1646 the widow married Václav Meduna (listed in the Berní rula), who was chamberlain (Civis S.C.M. [cum privilegio Suae Caesareae Majestatis] Cammerarius) at the tabulas regni, and transferred the house to him.
-The confession registers from the parish of St. Valentine in the Old Town of Prague – compiled during the re-Catholization period of the Czech lands – list Václav to be 42 years old, and his wife Kateřina 46, both Catholic.
+The confession registers from the parish of St. Valentine in the Old Town of Prague – compiled during the re-Catholicisation period of the Czech lands – list Václav to be 42 years old, and his wife Kateřina 46, both Catholic.